DrevilYT/DrevNET/README.md

 Step 1: Download the code from the main branch and extract it.
 Step 2: Go to releases and download the latest DrevNET.exe file.
 Step 3: Put the DrevNET.exe file in the extracted folder of the main branch.
-Step 4: Finally, you can open DrevNET_startup_routine.exe to Launch DrevNET> Optional Step: You can make a shortcut of the DrevNET_startup_routine.exe file and move it to the desktop or wherever you like for easier access.
+Step 4: Finally, you can open DrevNET_startup_routine.exe to Launch DrevNET.
+Optional Step: You can make a shortcut of the DrevNET_startup_routine.exe file and move it to the desktop or wherever you like for easier access.